-One-step qRT-PCR has been made also in polymeric microfluidic chip associated with thermal and optical system but yielding a decreased efficiency compared to commercial systems (36).
-Other integrated system has carried out one-step qRT-PCR on chip with biphasic samples by decreasing the reaction time up to 35min for 50 cycles (37), cycle threshold was compared to commercial systems but not the efficiency neither the sensitivity.
+One-step qRT-PCR has been made also with a polymeric microfluidic chip associated with thermal and optical systems, but yielding a decreased efficiency compared to commercial systems (36).
+Other integrated systems have carried out one-step qRT-PCR on chip with biphasic samples by decreasing the reaction time up to 35min for 50 cycles (37), the cycle threshold was compared to commercial systems but not the efficiency nor the sensitivity.

-Originally, RT-PCR product can also be detected within microfluidic chip by colorimetry using a immunochromatographic strip like used classically in pregnancy test (38).
+Originally, RT-PCR products can also be detected within microfluidic chips by colorimetry, using a immunochromatographic strips like those used classically in pregnancy test (38).
 This type of system simplifies greatly the detection setup since it does not require any optical analysis.

 Microfluidic RT-PCR assay associated with immunochromatographic (or lateral flow) detection.
 From Kim et al. Biosensors and Bioelectronics, 2012 (38).